cedlemo/OCaml-GObject-Introspection/README.md

     GIFunctionInfo.to_callableinfo
     GIFunctionInfo.from_callableinfo

-## How the underlying C structure allocation/deallocation are handled.
+#### How the underlying C structures allocation and deallocation are handled

-When a info structure pointer is returned with full transfert via the C api, each OCaml value that wrap then is finalised with `Gc.finalise` for example :
+When an info structure pointer is returned with full transfert via the C api, each OCaml value that wrap then is finalised with `Gc.finalise` for example :